-In 2018, we made significant strides in our human rights practices and disclosures.
-An overview of these can be found in our 2018 UNGP Human Rights Report.
-In the report we describe ING's salient human rights risks.
-Within our relationship as a corporate lender, harmful child and forced labour were identified.
-How we understand and manage these and other issues is described extensively within this report.
-We would guide those reading this document about our approach to the UK Modern Slavery Act (MSA) to that publication for further information on our business, policies, due diligence, location of risks, KPIs and capacity-building on the topic of human rights.
+In 2019, we made significant strides in our human rights practices and disclosures.
+An overview of these can be found in our 2019 Human Rights Update.
+In the report we describe how we have been setting up and rolling out our management approach for ING's salient human rights issues.
+Within our relationship as a corporate lender, harmful child and forced labour were identified as salient human rights issues in our 2018 Human Rights Report.
+Both Human Rights Reports linked to provide further information on our business, policies, due diligence, location of risks, KPIs and capacity-building on the topic of human rights.